Pink Power: Mammograms Can Save Lives

 Though it's not a traditional fall color, when October rolls around, many of us think pink.
 Sports teams wear special uniforms, store shelves are filled with pink packaging, and people wear pink ribbons—all signs of solidarity and support for those affected by breast cancer.

-Pink ribbons are also a gentle reminder of the importance of screening mammograms, a vital part of early detection of breast cancer, says Dr. Avice O’Connell, a radiologist who specializes in breast imaging.
+Pink ribbons are also a gentle reminder of the importance of screening mammograms, a vital part of early detection of breast cancer, says UR Medicine radiologist Dr. Avice O’Connell, who specializes in breast imaging.

 Some women ask: Are mammograms really necessary?
 There’s been so much talk about who needs one and how often we should get them, casting doubt on their importance for women who lead such busy lives—working, keeping up the household, managing schedules, arranging carpools, and checking in on aging parents.